pgigeruzh/PiCluster/Exercises/ReadMe.md

 # Exercises

 These exercises are based on the following hostnames and IP addresses.
 Please adjust them to your specific hardware setup.
+It is assumed that the IP addresses are fixed e.g. using a router with static DHCP.
 | Hostname                                | IP Address    |
 | --------------------------------------- | ------------- |
 | cluster1raspberry0 (**master**/manager) | 192.168.2.250 |